 Small companies experience these scenarios more often because there are fewer employees overall, meaning each employee will have to do another’s duty every now and then to keep things running smoothly.

 In turn, each new position will cause more demand for a human resource department to be developed.
-While you may own the company, do you have experience in writing employee handbooks?
+While you may own the company, do you have experience in writing employee handbooks or handling workplace conflict?

 If you’re experiencing issues with employees complaining about tasks or work they’ve been assigned, you should act immediately to get back on course.
 Hold a short meeting with your staff (or a video chat if you’re a distributed team) and remind them of the fluid nature of their role with your company.